EOSC-Data-Commons/data-commons-mcp/README.md

 > [!TIP]
 >
 > `SEARCH_API_KEY` can be used to add a layer of protection against bots that might spam the LLM, if not provided no API key will be needed to query the API.

+You can use the prebuild docker image `ghcr.io/eosc-data-commons/data-commons-mcp`

 Build and deploy the service: